Yandex Cloud

 • Disk IOPS: Number of disk operations per second.

-• Memory usage: Use of RAM, in bytes.
-At high loads, the value of the Free parameter goes down while those of other parameters go up.
+• Memory usage: Amount of RAM used, in bytes.
+At high loads, the Free value decreases, while the other values increase.

-• Network packets: Number of packets exchanged over the network, per second.
+• Network packets: Network packet rate, in packets per second.

-For hosts with the Replica role, Received is normally greater than Sent on the Network Bytes and Network Packets charts.
+For Replica hosts, the Received value is normally greater than Sent on the Network Bytes and Network Packets charts.

 The MySQL overview section shows detailed information about the DBMS state on the host:

-• default tablespace: Volume used by data in the default tablespace.
+• default tablespace: Amount of space used by data in the default tablespace.

-• innodb logs: Volume used by InnoDB logs.
+• innodb logs: Amount of space used by InnoDB logs.

-• temp tablespace: Volume used by data in the temporary tablespace.
+• temp tablespace: Amount of space used by data in the temporary tablespace.

-• undo tablespace: Volume used by data in the InnoDB undo tablespace.
+• undo tablespace: Amount of space used by data in the InnoDB undo tablespace.

 • Inode usage: Number of inodes used.

-• File IO read bytes: Data read rate (bytes per second).
+• File IO read bytes: Data read rate, in bytes per second.

-• File IO read operations: Average number of file read operations (per second).
-For more information about operations, see the MySQL® documentation.
+• File IO read operations: Average number of file read operations per second.
+For more information about operations, see this MySQL® article.

-• File IO write bytes: Data write rate (bytes per second).
+• File IO write bytes: Data write rate, in bytes per second.

-• File IO write operations: Average number of file write operations (per second).
-For more information about operations, see the MySQL® documentation.
+• File IO write operations: Average number of file write operations per second.
+For more information about operations, see this MySQL® article.

-• Handlers: Number of handlers of various operations.
+• Handlers: Number of handlers for various operations.
 For more information, see this MySQL® article.

 • InnoDB data operations: Number of InnoDB operations: